httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 Serving `https` URIs requires avoiding Mixed Content {{W3C.CR-mixed-content-20160802}}, which is problematic in many deployments.
-This document describes a usage model whereby sites can serve `http` URIs over TLS, thereby avoiding these issues.
+This document describes a usage model whereby sites can serve `http` URIs over TLS, thereby avoiding these issues, while still providing protection against passive attacks.

 Opportunistic Security {{RFC7435}} does not provide the same guarantees as using TLS with `https` URIs; it is vulnerable to active attacks, and does not change the security context of the